 - General Garden Maintenance: Ongoing and as-needed opportunities to work with the garden teacher and provide maintenance in the garden.

 Chair Role: The Chair is the representative for the parent body on the Garden Council.
 The Chair communicates with parents who are actively involved with the garden.
 The Chair prepares the agenda, leads the monthly meetings, and keeps the minutes; oversees the garden; and manages the sub-chairs for fundraising, volunteer coordination, and garden maintenance.

-Each classroom has room parents, who work with the teachers to coordinate any parent help needed in the class, such as for special projects, cooking, field trips, parties, etc. Each room parent prepares sign-up sheets for volunteer opportunities at the beginning of the year and then communicates with the parents on an as-needed basis throughout the year.
+Each classroom has room parents, who work with the teachers to coordinate any parent help needed in the class, such as for special projects, cooking, field trips, parties, etc. Each room parent uses sign-up genius for volunteer opportunities at the beginning of the year and then communicates with the parents on an as-needed basis throughout the year.

-The Mark Day School store provides required wear to current families (blue polo shirts/PE shirts) and encourages school spirit and culture by designing and selling spirit wear, which also serves as an important marketing tool in "advertising" the school wherever it is worn.
+The Mark Day School spirit store provides required wear to current families (blue polo shirts/PE shirts) and encourages school spirit and culture by designing and selling spirit wear, which also serves as an important marketing tool in "promoting" the school wherever it is worn.

 Chair Roles: The Chairs design and order all branded clothing and accessories (working with third-party vendors as necessary and our online store provider).
 The school's Director of Communications will help ensure that items adhere to the school's branding guidelines.
 Additionally, store chairs organize volunteers who help at sales tables and maintain inventory.